 There are many ways to help prevent resistance and protect individuals and their families:

-• Know the Symptoms: Learn how to recognize early symptoms of an infection.
-Talk to a healthcare professional if you think you have an infection, or if your infection is not getting better or is getting worse.
+- Know the Symptoms: Learn how to recognize early symptoms of an infection.
+Talk with a healthcare professional if you think you have an infection, or if your infection is not getting better or is getting worse.

-• Ask Questions: Talk to your healthcare professional about why antibiotics are being prescribed, possible side effects, and how long you will need to take them.
+- Ask Questions: Talk with a healthcare professional about why antibiotics are being prescribed, possible side effects, and how long you will need to take them.

-• Learn the Right Ways to Use Antibiotics: Antibiotics are not effective against all infections.
-Work with your healthcare professional to make sure you are getting the right antibiotic, at the right dose, for the right amount of time.
-Never demand antibiotics if your healthcare professional says they are unnecessary.
+- Learn the Right Ways to Use Antibiotics: Antibiotics are not effective against all infections.
+Make sure you are getting the right antibiotic, at the right dose, for the right amount of time.
+Never demand antibiotics if a healthcare professional says they are unnecessary.

-• Never Share or Use Leftover Antibiotics: Take antibiotics exactly as prescribed by a healthcare professional and do not stop early or share unused prescription medications.
+- Never Share or Use Leftover Antibiotics: Take antibiotics exactly as prescribed and do not stop early or share unused prescription medications.

-• Prepare Food Safely: Food such as meat, fruits, and vegetables can be contaminated with bacteria.
-The Centers for Disease Control and Prevention (CDC) recommends four simple steps to prepare food safely at home: Clean, separate, cook, and chill.
+- Prepare Food Safely: Food such as meat, fruits, and vegetables can be contaminated with bacteria.
+The Centers for Disease Control and Prevention (CDC) recommends 4 simple steps to prepare food safely at home—clean, separate, cook, and chill.

-• Get Vaccinated: Getting an annual influenza vaccine and staying up to date on all recommended immunizations, including COVID-19 and respiratory syncytial virus (RSV) vaccines, can help prevent illness.
+- Get Vaccinated: Staying up to date on all recommended vaccines, can help prevent illness.

 How Healthcare Professionals Can Help Prevent Antibiotic Resistance

-Healthcare professionals can take several steps to protect patients from drug-resistant infections:
+Healthcare professionals can take steps to help protect patients from drug-resistant infections:

-• Prescribe Antibiotics Carefully: Make sure to stay up to date on recommended antibiotics practices and doses.
-CDC offers many resources for healthcare professionals.
+- Prescribe Antibiotics Carefully: Stay up to date on recommended antibiotic practices and doses.
+Prescribe antibiotics only when needed, for the shortest amount of time required.
+CDC has developed resources for healthcare professionals.

-• Educate Your Patients: Tell patients about the side effects and risks associated with the antibiotics they are taking.
+- Educate Patients: Tell patients about the side effects and risks associated with the antibiotics they are taking.
 Inform patients about antibiotic resistance and the dangers of misuse.

-• Use Good Hand Hygiene: Hand hygiene is important before and after patient care.
+- Use Proper Hand Hygiene: Hand hygiene is important before and after patient care.

-• Get Vaccinated: Keeping yourself healthy can help ensure that you do not transmit harmful pathogens to your patients.
+- Get Vaccinated: Vaccines help keep you healthy and ensure that you do not transmit harmful pathogens to your patients.

-Download the NFID Antibiotic Stewardship Pledge for display in your office to show your commitment to reducing antibiotic resistance through appropriate antibiotic use.
+Take the NFID Antibiotic Stewardship Pledge and download to display in your office to show your commitment to reducing antibiotic resistance through appropriate antibiotic use.

 Source: Centers for Disease Control and Prevention